-The official FAA designation for unmanned aircraft is Unmanned Aircraft Systems (UAS).
 UAS refers to the 3 elements that make up the operational system; the vehicle or aircraft, the payload (camera, sensor, etc.) and the ground control system (controller).
-In the past designations such as Remotely Operated Aircraft (ROA), Unmanned Aerial Vehicles (UAV), Remotely Piloted Aircraft (RPA), drones, etc. were used, now collectively these designations are classified as UAS.
+Designations such as Remotely Operated Aircraft (ROA), Unmanned Aerial Vehicles (UAV), Remotely Piloted Aircraft (RPA), drones, etc. were used in the past.
 The actual flying aircraft may still be called UAV, ROA RPA, drone, etc. by the general public, operators and users.